 Submit a personal statement of teaching philosophy, three letters of professional reference, a transcript of professional degree training along with any other graduate or professional degrees awarded, and curriculum vitae to Dr. Michael Murphy, chair, at email@example.com.

-Due to increasing enrollments and anticipated retirements, Harding expects to have additional openings in graphic design, Spanish, and mass communication.
+Due to increasing enrollments and anticipated retirements, Harding expects to have additional openings in Bible, graphic design, Spanish, and mass communication.
 Individuals interested in any of these positions should contact Dr. Larry Long, provost, at firstname.lastname@example.org to obtain more information about specific openings.
 These openings will be filled as funding is approved.